 Black Girl Power Hour!

-In Summer 2020, I will teach Black Girl Power Hour virtually to a cohort of middle school scholars.
+In Summer 2020 and Summer 2021, I taught Black Girl Power Hour to a cohort of middle school scholars.

 On December 9, 2016 I developed and led the Second Annual #AFAMWOMENLEAD Student Summit to Ensure Equity for African American Women and Girls at the U.S. Department of Education.
 The daylong convening provided a platform for experts, 250 young Black students, to meet other students, share their stories, make recommendations for how caring and concerned adults and institutions can ensure all students feel safe, engaged, and supported, and to highlight opportunities and resources to facilitate meaningful engagement.
 Students and caring and concerned adults participated in a series of interactive learning workshops designed to teach the “hidden curriculum,” elevate student voice, provide a forum to design innovative solutions to contemporary problems, and develop concrete recommendations to advance the field.

 As part of their participation, 50 adults (e.g. federal government officials, educators, administrators, counselors, media moguls, after school programs) made commitments to integrate lessons learned during the convening to advance the work of supporting Black girls.
 Scholars participated in a full day of events featuring brilliant student experts and women who are advancing the field and making real changes in the lives of African American women and girls.
 The unique forum centered the voice of students as they solve the most pressing contemporary issues facing African American women and girls.
 Adults gathered to discuss their work and form a network that will last through the Administration change.
 These groups will guide the field in ensuring equity.
 (Summit Memo)

 In 2019, I taught #BlackGirlBecoming: Understanding the Learning and Development of Black Girls in Schools.